 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-To conduct the surgery a device called a microkeratome is used to create an incredibly thin flap in the epithelium (the skin of the cornea), about a tenth of a millimetre thick.
+To carry out LASIK, a device called a microkeratome is used to create an incredibly thin flap in the epithelium (the skin of the cornea), about a tenth of a millimetre thick.
 The surgeon then lifts this corneal flap back on a hinge and uses the laser to sculpt the bed of the cornea, fixing any irregularity present.

-With LASIK, the healing process following surgery is surprisingly short.
+As such upgrades are well accepted by the eye, the healing process following surgery is surprisingly short.
 In the vast majority of patients, the skin of the epithelium automatically seals the corneal flap within hours of surgery, without them feeling a thing.